 Target Audience: 1,000 fifth grade students from the Erie community.

-The students will be divided into groups of 20-30, and each group will have a schedule of activities/times.
+The students will be divided into groups of 15-20, and each group will have a schedule of activities/times.
 In larger rooms and the activity hall, several groups may be combined.
-The classroom presentations, activities, and stage shows will last 25 minutes for each class with 5 minutes in between for class rotations.
+The classroom presentations, activities, and stage shows will last just over 25 minutes for each class with 5 minutes in between for class rotations.
 The Water Jamboree Activity Hall will run continuously with both indoor and outdoor activities.
 All groups will attend the festival 4 ½ hours.
 Guides, teachers, and chaperones will accompany all student groups.

 More details to come: Please continue to check this site in the months to come for updates regarding the Children's Water Festival.